isb-cgc/readthedocs/docs/source/sections/gcp-info/Nextflow-Blast.rst

 To run:
 ::

- #Assume the executable file "nextflow" is installed in the same directory with the folder you download "Nextflow-RNAseq"
+ #Assume the executable file "nextflow" is installed in the same directory with the folder you download "Nextflow-Blast"
  $./nextflow run Nextflow-Blast

 After finish running the folder should look like this: